NickLeko/PriorAuthorizationCopilot/README.md

 - blocking issues
 - invariant violations (if any)
 - letter artifact metadata (hash + version, not raw text)

+Policy snapshots and drift logs are treated as **first-class governance artifacts** and are committed for reproducibility.

 This design supports:
 - reproducibility